Boosting Active Defense Persistence: A Two-Stage Defense Framework Combining Interruption and Poisoning Against Deepfake: EXPERIMENTS

 \subsection{Ablation Study}

-We perform ablation studies to analyze the contribution of key components of the TSDF framework.
+We perform ablation studies to analyze the contribution of key components of the TSDF method.
 Specifically, we evaluate the effectiveness of the intensity separation mechanism and the Feature Enhancement strategy.

 \paragraph{Impact of the Intensity Separation Threshold}